laravel/docs/eloquent.md

 #### Applying Global Scopes

-To assign a global scope to a model, you should override a given model's `boot` method and use the `addGlobalScope` method:
+To assign a global scope to a model, you should override a given model's `booted` method and use the `addGlobalScope` method:

     <?php